-Indicates less than one percent
+\ Indicates less than one percent.

-(1) Our calculation of the percentage of shares of common stock beneficially owned before this offering is based on 14,104,838 shares of our common stock and common stock equivalents outstanding as of February 28, 2006, assuming conversion of all outstanding shares of our series A, series B and series C convertible preferred stock.
+Our calculation of the percentage of shares of common stock beneficially owned before this offering is based on 14,104,838 shares of our common stock and common stock equivalents outstanding as of February 28, 2006, assuming conversion of all outstanding shares of our series A, series B and series C convertible preferred stock.
 Our calculation of the percentage of shares beneficially owned after this offering is based on 19,104,838 shares of common stock to be outstanding after this offering, including the shares that we are selling in this offering.
+Includes 2,913,512 shares owned of record by New Enterprise Associates 10, Limited Partnership, for which voting and investment power is shared by M. James Barrett, Peter J.